 Red Deer Antlers: Annual Regrowth

 A red deer stag with a massive crown of antlers is a very impressive sight.
 And indeed, that is part of their function – to make the stag look more impressive to the ladies.
-It takes a lot of testosterone to grow those antlers and it takes a lot of food to nourish them, so large antlers are a good indication of the virility and strength of the male.
-Unfortunately for the stags, they lose their antlers every year and then grow a new set.
-And while they’re between sets of antlers, they look just like the girls!
+It takes a lot of testosterone to grow those antlers and it takes a lot of food to nourish them, so… Continue reading Red Deer Antlers: Annual Regrowth

 Introducing: Guardian of Giria!

-It feels like I’ve been waiting such a long time to bring you this news and I am very, very excited.
+It feels like I've been waiting such a long time to bring you this news and I am very, very excited.
 On Tuesday, May 8th 2018 I will be releasing my very first novel, Guardian of Giria.
+This book has been a long time in the making.
+It began in the summer of 2016, when… Continue reading Introducing: Guardian of Giria!